-Samsung Galaxy Gear compatibility coming to Galaxy S 4, S III, Note II and several other handsetsAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Gear compatibility coming to Galaxy S 4, S III, Note II and several other handsetsAlex Wagner - Editorial Director of News and Content

 The Samsung Galaxy Gear and Galaxy Note 3 were both announced at IFA 2013 and, once the Galaxy Gear hit shelves, the only device that it was fully-compatible with was Samsung's newest phone/tablet hybrid.
 I'd say that makes them just about the definition of BFFs.
 There's good news for owners of other Samsung smartphones today, though, as the South Korean company has confirmed that the Galaxy Gear will be growing its circle of friends in the near future.